 In contrast, where the facts showed that an independent contractor played a role as an advisor to the county in drafting its cannabis marketing RFPs and advised that the county restrict the types of applicable bidders, we concluded the independent contractor was subject to Section 1090.
-The contractor's duty was to advise the county on the county's behalf.
+The contractor was in a role such that its duty was to advise the county on contracting matters.
 It is notable that the independent contractor's advice resulted in a considerable advantage to the independent contractor and its affiliate organization in the county's subsequent RFPs.
 (Adair Advice Letter, No. A-21-137.)